jimwebb/rnn-experiments/README.md

 	Just know what I'm the sutsratter
 	I was here heart and not?

+But still not amazing.
+I think it's because the data set is small -- Karpathy recommends a million characters for a good data set, and Taylor's only written about 300K.

 ## Experiment: English Words

-This worked much better.
+This worked much better, I think partly because single words are easier to fake than complete sentences, or stanzas of songs.
 Here I used a dictionary file of 109,000 words, one word per line.
-(No definitions.)
-A sample from the input file:
+(No definitions, just the plain words.)
+Here's a sample from the input file:

 	tanking
 	cryostat